open/close all folders

-- The Monster Club is an Anthology Film with Vincent Price and John Carradine; deals with a hybrid from a monster family know as Shadmock constantly speaking about his relations, a kid that discover his fahter is a vampire and a town made of ghouls.
+- The Monster Club is an Anthology Film with Vincent Price and John Carradine which deals with a hybrid from a monster family know as Shadmock constantly speaking about his relations, a kid who discovers that his father is a vampire and a town comprised of ghouls.

 - The Munsters had two movies with the original cast (except Pat Priest), Munsters Go Home and The Munsters' Revenge.
 Other made-for-TV movies with new casts proliferated during the 1980s and 1990s with mixed results.

 Film - Animated

 - Several of the monsters in Hotel Transylvania have their families, most notably Dracula and the Wolf Man.